borisqua/nlp-tools/README.md

 - Stanford CoreNLP
 - Lucene

-However, I make mine.
-Just for fun, and to understand the matter more deeply.
+However, I'm assembling mine.
+I make it just for fun, like a demo app.
+And to understand the matter more deeply.